GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/getting-started.md

 title: Getting Started
 ---

+The SwiftUI SDK is built on top of the `StreamChat` framework, and it's a SwiftUI alternative to the `StreamChatUI` SDK.
+It's made entirely in SwiftUI, using declarative patterns that will be familiar to developers working with SwiftUI.

 This section provides a high-level overview of the SwiftUI components library.
 It is a great starting point for discovering how to use Stream's SwiftUI components in your app.
-For a complete, step-by-step guide check out [iOS Chat tutorial](https://getstream.io/tutorials/swiftui-chat/).
+For a complete step-by-step guide, check out [iOS Chat tutorial](https://getstream.io/tutorials/ios-chat/).

 ## Your First App with Stream Chat

-Before starting, make sure you have installed `StreamChatSwiftUI` as explained in the [Installation](./swiftui-overview.md#installation) section.
+Before starting, make sure you have installed `StreamChatSwiftUI` as explained in the [Installation](../../basics/integration) section.

 ## Creating the SwiftUI Context Provider Object